 Pursuant to tariff section 30.4 and 39.7.1.1.1.3, the CAISO calculates two daily gas prices (per fuel region) for use in the next day's day-ahead and real-time markets.
-For the real-time market calculation, the CAISO uses at least two\one\prices from two\one\or more of the following publications: Natural Gas Intelligence, SNL Energy/BTU's Daily Gas Wire, and Platt's Gas Daily.
+For the real-time market calculation, the CAISO uses at least one price from one or more of the following publications: Natural Gas Intelligence, SNL Energy/BTU's Daily Gas Wire, and Platt's Gas Daily.
 The fuel region prices reflect the commodity gas price index and total transportation cost.
 There are up to three vendor sources available to produce an average price for a particular fuel region; however, a minimum of one vendor source may be used for a fuel region price.
 If a fuel region does not have at least one vendor gas price by 22:00 for any reason, the CAISO will use the fuel region price calculated for the prior trade date for that fuel region.
 For the day ahead market calculation, the volume weighted average hub prices from the Intercontinental Exchange (ICE) are obtained between 8 AM - 9 AM Pacific Time and used for the next day's day ahead market.
-If the ICE gas price is not available between 8 AM - 9 AM Pacific Time for the day-ahead market calculation for any reason, the CAISO will use the fuel region price calculated as described above.
+If the ICE gas price is not available between 8 AM - 9 AM Pacific Time for the day-ahead market calculation for any reason, the CAISO will use the fuel region price calculated setween 8 AM - 9 AM Pacific Time for the day-ahead market calculation for any reason, the CAISO will use the fuel region price calculated as described above.